databricks/sjsonnet/readme.md

-  -i, --interactive  Run Mill in interactive mode, suitable for opening REPLs and taking user input -n, --indent       How much to indent your output JSON -J, --jpath        Specify an additional library search dir (right-most wins) -o, --output-file  Write to the output file rather than stdout ...
+  -i, --interactive  Run Mill in interactive mode, suitable for opening REPLs and taking user input -n, --indent       How much to indent your output JSON -J, --jpath        Specify an additional library search dir (left-most wins) -o, --output-file  Write to the output file rather than stdout ...